Surges & spikes

 Electricity surges and spikes can damage or destroy your electrical appliances.
 Fortunately, there are some simple precautions you can follow to keep appliances safe.

-Electricity spikes and surges are caused by sudden increases in voltage in the electricity network.
-This can be triggered by storms, lightning strikes, accidents, or simply switching an appliance on or off.
+Electricity surges and spikes are caused by sudden increases in voltage in the electricity network.
+They might be triggered by storms, lightning strikes, accidents, or simply switching an appliance on or off.

 How to protect your appliances

 Replacing damaged appliances and wiring can be expensive and inconvenient.
 You can save yourself the trouble by protecting your appliances from surges in two easy steps.

 1. Use surge protectors

 Installing surge protectors will prevent surges and spikes from damaging your appliances and wiring from surges and spikes.

 - Powerboards with surge protection

 - Plug into a regular powerpoint to protect connected appliances